Meet STEM4Real

 Personality type: MBTI- INFJ, Human Design- Reflector

 Emily Stanley studied Anthropology at Davidson College before obtaining a Masters in Teaching at Queens University.
 She was a certified teacher in North Carolina with specialties in Elementary Education and Middle School Science, and managed the Better Together Science program for pre-K through 8th grade.
-She has been working in corporate training and operations for the past ten years and also runs a girls' empowerment program called BOLD.
-She lives in Charlotte, NC, with her husband and newborn son.
+She worked in corporate training and operations for ten years and also runs a nonprofit girls' empowerment program called GEMS (Gaining Emotional Mastery Skills).
+She lives in Charlotte, NC, with her husband and son.

 Nina Ladra